-This sequence of images shows how expansion of the Universe is cumulative for the stars that are far away from the center of the galaxy.
+This sequence of images shows how the expansion of the universe is cumulative for the stars that are far away from the center of the galaxy.
 At the same time, its linear velocity will maintain and, therefore, will be higher than it would have in a stable orbit corresponding to its new radius according to the model of gravitational effects.

 Also, let us remark that this mechanism is implicit in the concept of mass contributed by Global Physics; and used both in his new atom theory in Global Mechanics and in the development of its motion theory in Global Dynamics.